William-Itotia/Phase-3-DSC-SYR/README.md

 Churn Rate by International Plan
 ![alt text](image-2.png)
 International Plans seem to have a higher churn rate than the national one.
+Which seems to be very high having a churn rate of 0.04.

 Customer service vs churn
 ![alt text](image-3.png)